binary-manu/arch-ansible/packer/README.md

 repositories will not persist, but will be used just during the installation.

-To preapre the VM image:
+To prepare the VM image:

     packer build packer-template.json